xymus/pep8analysis/README.md

-# Pep/8 Analyzer
+# Pep/8 Analysis

-This project provides tools to analyse staticly Pep/8 programs.
+This project provides tools to statically analyze Pep/8 programs in order to detect bugs or bad programming practices.

 # Installation